-- Slowly bring to a boil and add chicken, boquet garni, black pepper and salt.
+- Slowly bring to a boil and add 4 cups of chicken, bouquet garni, black pepper, and salt.
 Cook at a low boil for 2 minutes, stirring constantly.
 Reduce heat to simmer. and add the peas.
-Peas, fresh or frozen, cook VERY QUICKLY, so only add them now during the last part of the cook.
-Let stew cook, uncovered, and begin the dumpling batter.
+Peas cook VERY QUICKLY, so only add them during the last part of the cook.
+Let the stew simmer on low heat, uncovered, and begin the dumpling batter.

-- In a large bowl, whisk together flour, baking powder, pepper, salt and Herbes de Provence.
+- Whisk together flour, baking powder, pepper, salt, and Herbes de Provence in a large bowl.
 Make a shallow well in the center of the flour mixture and pour the milk and the melted butter into the center.

 - Using a fork, stir together until batter comes together similar to a dough ball.
 Batter will be very sticky and somewhat stiff.

 - In the bowl, roughly cut the ball in half.
 From each half, portion three smaller portions of equal size.
-Round-off the six portions using a large spoon.
-Place one in the center of the stew, then place the five remaining around the pot, leaving a bit of room between each.
+A large cookie scoop works best.
+Remove the bouquet garni and discard.
+Place one scoop of dumpling batter in the center of the stew, then place the five remaining scoops around the pot, leaving a bit of room between each.

 - Once all dumpling balls have been added, gently press them down so the stew juice runs over just the tops of them.

-- Place the lid on your pot and lower the heat to a low simmer.
-You don’t want the bottom of the stew to burn but do want the stew to still be simmering in order to cook the dumplings through.
+- Place the lid on your pot and lower the heat to the lowest setting.
+You don’t want the bottom of the stew to burn but do want the stew to still be simmering to cook the dumplings through.